pyeventsourcing/eventsourcing/docs/topics/user_guide/notifications.rst

     application_log.append('event3')

-Because there is a small time duration between checking for the next position and using it, another thread could jump in and use the position first.
+Because there is a small duration of time between checking for the next position and using it, another thread could jump in and use the position first.
 If that happens, a :class:`~eventsourcing.exceptions.ConcurrencyError` will be raised by the :class:`~eventsourcing.domain.model.array.BigArray`